 - Proving network and operating system security measures, including Azure AD authorization for access

 - Third party penetration testing to ensure system security and integrity

 - … and more!
 Email us if you are interested in a copy of the 25-page SOC2 Report for Collabware.

 We know that stringent data privacy is not optional, it should be a given anywhere your organizational information is stored.

 From security-minded solution development through to encryption and event logging, we’ve covered some of the careful steps taken so Collabspace protects your organizational data and ensures only authorized members have access.

 Do you have any more questions around how Collabspace keeps your data safe?
-Download our free brochure outlining our security features.
+Download our free brochure outlining our security features, below.
+Check out the Collabware blog for more security-related articles, such as an overview of WORM-compliance, or checklists on how to remain compliant with your information archive, discovery and management.
 For more in-depth details, diagrams and background on our security protocols, please contact us with your questions!